shell-networks/ESXi-autoinstall/README.md

 Once you have finished to download the ISO, copy the content of the ISO, in a new folder.
 Let's call this folder **Files_original**

 Copy the entire content of the **Autodeploy** folder of this repo, at the root of the **Files_original** folder.
-You just copied the Kisckstart files and custom boot files... well, now lets create a new ISO !
+You just copied the Kickstart files and custom boot files... well, now lets create a new ISO !

 Launch ImgBurn and select **Create image file from files/folder**
 ![2-ImgBurn](/Pictures/2-ImgBurn.jpg)